Azure-Samples/aks-workload-identity-terraform/README.md

 * An AKS cluster with Workload Federated Identity enabled.
   * It is attached to the Container Registry.
   * The administrators group is configured as AKS AD Admins.
-* A MySQL Flexible server.
+* A MySQL flexible Server.
   * There is a managed identity associated to the server.
 This is necessary to allow AAD authentication.
   * A user is assigned as an AAD admin.